Emelieh21/barcode-scanner-app/README.md

 To install all dependencies when they are not installed already/

-### Start Node.js API

-Go into the react-scraping-example folder and run: `node server.js`.

 ### `npm start`

 Runs the app in the development mode.\